RawanAlharbi8/disneyEDA/README.md

 # 🏰 Disney+ Data Deep Dive 📊
-Ever wondered what kind of content rules the magical kingdom of Disney+?
-Is it movies or TV shows?
-Action or Animation?
-Released in summer or stacked up in December?
+Ever wondered if Disney+ is breaking out of its classic “family-friendly” bubble?
+Are they hitting big in other genres like Action, Drama, or Comedy?
+And where in the world are these different stories shining the most?
 I took a dataset of Disney+ titles and turned it into a colorful, analytical adventure — and yes, even Mickey would approve.

 ---

 ## 🎯 Why This Project?
 Think of this analysis as a sneak peek into Disney’s streaming brain.
 By digging into genres, release trends, durations, and more — we don’t just see what’s on Disney+, we start asking *why* it's there and *what to do next*.

-So… could Disney use this as a business plan?
-Absolutely!
-Here's how 👇

 ---